joshitrigun/joshitrigun/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Practicing problem-solving using Javascript and Python.
-- 🎓 &nbsp; Completed Bachelors in Computer Engineering from University of Purbanchal.
+- 🎓 &nbsp; Completed Bachelor's in Computer Engineering from the University of Purbanchal.
-- 💼 &nbsp; Looking for a full time Software Development position.
+- 💼 &nbsp; Looking for a full-time Software Development position.
-- 🌱 &nbsp; Learning more about cloud technologies.
+- 🌱 &nbsp; Learning more about cybersecurity.
-- ✍️ &nbsp; Currently lerning more about React and Redux

 <h3> 🛠 &nbsp;Tech Stack</h3>